Neo-Nazism: Mongolia

 From 2008, Mongolian neo-Nazi groups have defaced buildings in Ulaanbaatar, smashed Chinese shopkeepers' windows, and killed Chinese immigrants.
 The neo-Nazi Mongols' targets for violence are Chinese, Koreans, Mongol women who have sex with Chinese men, and LGBT people.
 They wear Nazi uniforms and revere the Mongol Empire and Genghis Khan.
-Though Tsagaan Khass leaders say they do not support violence, they are self-proclaimed Nazis.
+Though Tsagaan Khas leaders say they do not support violence, they are self-proclaimed Nazis.
 "Adolf Hitler was someone we respect.
 He taught us how to preserve national identity," said the 41-year-old co-founder, who calls himself Big Brother.
 "We don't agree with his extremism and starting the Second World War.
 We are against all those killings, but we support his ideology.
 We support nationalism rather than fascism."
 Some have ascribed it to poor historical education.

 Taiwan

 The National Socialism Association (NSA) is a neo-Nazi political organisation founded in Taiwan in September 2006 by Hsu Na-chi (許娜琦), at that time a 22-year-old female political science graduate of Soochow University.
 The NSA has an explicit stated goal of obtaining the power to govern the state.
 The Simon Wiesenthal Centre condemned the National Socialism Association on 13 March 2007 for championing the former Nazi dictator and blaming democracy for social unrest in Taiwan.

+Even though there is no other significant movement than the officially founded NSA in 2005, the organized neo-Nazi activities have been continuing for years, often causing controversy to the public.
+These occasions include a Nazi parades on city streets, in or around the schools, restaurants serving dishes honoring Nazis, or displaying Mein Kampf with Nazi dresses while shouting "Sieg Heil!" with Nazi salutes.
+The organized activities were usually condemned by German Institute Taipei, Israel Economic and Cultural Office, and local Jewish communities, and further led to public outcries.